Task complexity shapes internal representations and robustness in neural networks: Probing the internal representation of neural networks

 \section{Probing the internal representation of neural networks}

 Our primary benchmarks are the MNIST and Fashion‐MNIST datasets.
 MNIST contains 70,000 28×28 grayscale images of handwritten digits (0–9), and Fashion‐MNIST contains 70,000 28×28 grayscale images of Zalando clothing items across 10 categories.
-Initially, to define \textit{easy} and \textit{hard} tasks, we calculate the Structural Similarity Index (SSIM)~\cite{wang2004} distance, i.e., $1 - \mathrm{SSIM}$, between all pairs of classes.
+In this section, the Structural Similarity Index Measure (SSIM)~\cite{wang2004} is used solely to select one easy and one hard binary classification problem for illustration; it does not enter our later definition of task complexity, which is based on the network’s response to the probes introduced below.
+Initially, to define \textit{easy} and \textit{hard} tasks, we calculate the Structural Similarity Index Measure (SSIM)~\cite{wang2004} distance, i.e., $1 - \mathrm{SSIM}$, between all pairs of classes.
 The larger the SSIM distance, the greater the difference between the two images.
 Two identical images have zero SSIM distance.
 We then select the class pair with the highest SSIM distance as the easy task and the pair with the lowest SSIM distance as the hard task.
 On MNIST, the easiest pair is \(\{0, 7\}\) and the hardest is \(\{7, 9\}\).
 On Fashion‐MNIST, the easiest pair is \{\texttt{Dress}, \texttt{Pullover}\}, while the hardest is \{\texttt{Dress}, \texttt{Trousers}\}.
 In Figure~\ref{fig:ssim} in the Appendix, we show the SSIM distance heatmaps for both datasets.
 Let us now define the \textbf{E-model} (\textbf{H-model}) to refer to a model trained on an easy (hard) task.

-The input grayscale images are flattened, and we begin by training two multilayer perceptrons (MLPs), each with a single hidden layer of dimension $d = 64$, on binary classification tasks of differing difficulty.
+The input grayscale images are flattened, and we begin by training two multilayer perceptrons (MLPs) with ReLU activation, each with a single hidden layer of dimension $d = 64$, on binary classification tasks of differing difficulty.
 Optimization is performed using the Adam optimizer together with a cosine‐annealing learning‐rate schedule with a maximum of 10 epochs.
 At each step, we measure the test accuracy and stop training when this value is maximized.
-For completeness, in the Appendix, we report experiments using hidden-layer sizes $d = 32$ (Figures~\ref{fig:d32_1}-\ref{fig:d32_2}) and $d = 128$ (Figures~\ref{fig:d128_1}-\ref{fig:d128_2}).
+For completeness, in the Appendix, we report experiments using hidden-layer sizes $d = 32$ (Figures~\ref{fig:d32_1}-\ref{fig:d32_2}) and $d = 128$ (Figures~\ref{fig:d128_1}-\ref{fig:d128_2}) and a comparison across hidden-layer sizes in Figure~\ref{fig:prune_dim}, showing quantitatively similar trends.
+We also report experiments using \texttt{tanh} activation in Figure~\ref{fig:tanh}, \rj{and \texttt{hardsigmoid} in Figure~\ref{fig:hardsigmoid}, which show qualitatively similar results.}